MiguelGPereira/mini-onboarding/README.md

 react-native run-android
 ```

 To run on a physical device, use Xcode for iOS or the CLI with `adb` installed for Android.
+To see the keyboard related animations in the iOS simulator, the software keyboard must be enabled (Cmd + K).

 ## Project structure
 ```